auroradh/TDE-functions/README.md

 # 3TDE
-Plotting 3 point time delay estimation
+Plot 3 point time delay estimation.
+This repository contains functions for extracting data needed to plot a 3 point time delay estimation.
+It also contains a guide showing how to use the 3 point time delay estimation method and how to plot the resulting velocity field for Alcator C-Mod and W7X.

 # Dependencies:
 These plotting functions depend on the following two GitHub repositories: